Pandora (film): Plot

 Despite the firefighters' efforts to cool the reactors, some of the firefighting crew also began experiencing radiation poisoning symptoms as well.
 Hang, after fallen into depression for the reactor explosion, orders the firefighters to use seawater to decommission the reactors completely.
 He and Pyeong-seok discovers that there is a growing crack underneath the storage tank in the basement, putting the spent fuel rods in danger of overheating.
 When the Army's military engineers refuse to step in, Hang addresses to the nation, requesting aid from the plant workers to perform a dangerous operation of sealing the cracks in the basement.

-Jae-hyeok bitterly declines, but at the insistence of Gil-seop, he eventually agrees for the sake of the people.
+Jae-hyeok, resentful for the government's negligence, reluctantly agrees for the sake of their loved ones and at the insistence of Gil-seop.
 He calls a distraught Yeon-joo before he boards on a bus back to the town along with their surviving crew.
 During their operation, the crack underneath the coolant tank grew bigger and they are ordered to retreat.
 Jae-hyeok suggests they seal the door and blow up the tank to allow the spent fuel rods to fall into the basement, effectively creating a new tank.

 However, at the current situation, both of these steps must be executed simultaneously, meaning one will not be leaving out alive.
 Jae-hyeok, the only person among the group who can operate explosives and having already been too sick from radiation poisoning, volunteers to sacrifice himself, allowing the workers to then seal himself into the waste room before fleeing the area.
 Jae-hyeok uses his helmet-mounted camera to broadcast a farewell message to his family and Yeon-joo before blowing himself up, sending all the fuel rods into the flooded basement and averting a larger nuclear disaster.